drensin/YTWatchLaterAI/DEPLOYMENT_INSTRUCTIONS.md

 ```bash
 gcloud datastore indexes create index.yaml --project YOUR_PROJECT_ID
 ```
 Wait for indexes to build.
-For `UserSubscriptionFeedCache`, the `videos[].description` path is excluded from indexing by the application code when saving entities.
+The `UserSubscriptionFeedCache` kind has `videos[].description` excluded from indexing by the application code.

 ## 10. Create Cloud Scheduler Job
 After `scheduleAllUserFeedUpdates` Cloud Function is deployed and you have its URL: